Doctor of Dental Medicine Program (MOSDOH)

 ||Equipment Lab Fee

-MOSDOH is dedicated to recruiting and selecting students interested in enhancing their professional practice skills, knowledge, and academic status by obtaining a graduate degree.
-Selection is based on several criteria, including grades, recommendations, experiences, dental admissions test (DAT) scores, and personal interviews.
+ATSU-MOSDOH is dedicated to recruiting and selecting students interested in enhancing their knowledge and professional practice skills, and academic status by obtaining a doctoral degree.
+Selection is based on several criteria, cumulative and science grade point average, recommendations, community service benefiting underserved populations, volunteerism, shadowing in dentistry, dental admissions test (DAT) scores, and personal interviews.